Birda Logo

 Conservation status

 The species is currently listed as Least Concern by the IUCN.
-However, large numbers were historically shot in the late 19th century, and the population has not fully recovered since then.
+However, it has not fully recovered from heavy hunting in the late 19th century.

 American Golden Plover Sounds